Joinup: Platform, repository and federation

 A detailed list of all the potential services someone receives by registering at this platform can be found at JoinUp's website.

 A list of all the software contributions made by the community are at JoinUp's website.

+As said in introduction the new name of the website is now (after April 2024) "Interoperable Europe Portal".
+The Portal hosts recent tools like the European Commissions' Licensing Assistant, which makes possible the open licenses selection and comparison based on more than 40 subjects or categories, with access to their SPDX identifier and full text.

 Open source technology behind Joinup

 The Joinup platform is powered by a tailored version of the Drupal content management framework (version 6) and can be downloaded from the Joinup web site.
 Its latest version is 1.7.2 (released on March 15, 2015).

 The source code of some past versions can be found at JoinUp's website.

 The development of the platform is done on hosts running Debian Linux.